dssgabriel/master-thesis/src/chapters/2-context.typ

 @compute_model summarizes these structures as exposed to programmers in a CUDA-style programming model, which we introduce in the next section.

 #figure(
-  image("../../images/2-context/compute_model.svg", width: 100%),
+  image("../../figures/2-context/compute_model.svg", width: 100%),
   caption: [General compute model for CUDA-style GPU programming] ) <compute_model>

 ==== Low-level

 #h(1.8em)
 *Computed Unified Device Architecture (CUDA)* /*cite*/ is NVIDIA's proprietary tool for GPU programming.
 Using a superset of C/C++, it provides a parallel programming platform and several APIs that allow developers to write kernels that will execute on NVIDIA GPUs specifically, locking users into the vendor's ecosystem.
 However, CUDA is one of the most mature environments for GPU programming, offering a variety of highly optimized computing libraries and tools.
-Thanks to the vast existing codebase, CUDA often is the default choice for GPU programming in HPC.
+Thanks to the vast existing codebase, CUDA is often the default choice for GPU programming in HPC.

 *Heterogeneous-Compute Interface for Portability (HIP)* /*cite*/ is the equivalent of CUDA for AMD GPUs.
 It is part of the RadeonOpenCompute (ROCm) software stack.
 Contrary to its NVIDIA equivalent, HIP is open-source, making it easier to adopt as it does not lock users into a specific vendor ecosystem.
 Nevertheless, HIP is a more recent environment than CUDA and as such, it is not as refined.
 Despite this, HIP provides basic compute libraries (BLAS, DNN, FFT, etc.) optimized for AMD GPUs, and several tools to automatically port CUDA code to HIP's syntax.
 It is quickly gaining traction as AMD is investing a lot of resources into its GPU programming toolkit in order to catch up with NVIDIA in this space.
 Its hardware advantage over NVIDIA, from an HPC standpoint, is also enabling AMD to improve adoption in the domain.